Public Blog/Website

 Before transitioning to AI research, I spent over 12 years as a software engineer, with my longest tenure at Pivotal Labs.

 Multi-Agent Social Deception Arena (project lead): Evaluation platform for testing strategic deception and persuasion capabilities in frontier LLMs using a well-loved social deduction game.
 Live leaderboard continuously benchmarks ChatGPT, Claude, Gemini, DeepSeek, Kimi, and other models.
+Forthcoming study of long-horizon multi-turn social gaming.

 National Deep Inference Fabric: The NSF National Deep Inference Fabric (NDIF) is a research computing project that enables researchers and students to perform mechanistic interpretability research on models, with sizes up to a 405B parameter open-weight model.